solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

    git push azure master
    ```

-   - Enter the Application Scope credentials.
+   - When you push your content to the Azure App Service, you will be prompted for the Local Git credentials.
+Enter the Application Scope credentials.

       ![Git Credential Manager](media/git-credential-manager-for-windows.png)

-   - The following output should display:
+   - The following output should display in the command window:

       ![Azure local git push example.](media/azure-local-git-push.png)